-Out in the streets throughout the world on national days there are parades of the mentally ill, flag-wavers of various stripes strutting to separative concepts that exist entirely in their heads.
+Out in the streets throughout the world on national days there are parades of the mentally ill, flag-wavers of various stripes strutting to concepts of separation that exist entirely in their heads.
 The fractured minds that create our fractured world.
-Is nationalism a cause for celebration or a sign of more base urges and is it only made reasonable by its seeming universality?
-It’s the need for a fake outer strength that’s a consequence of a fake inner weakness, an unnecessary feeling of defenselessness.
+Is nationalism a cause for celebration or just a sign of base urges and is it only made reasonable by its seeming universality?
+It’s the need for a outer strength that’s a consequence of a inner weakness that both are fake anyway, an unnecessary feeling of defenselessness.
 It is to have lost and to seek in vain to regain.

 Some forms of “living in your head” though unadvised cause relatively little damage to the world.
 Clearly nationalism is not one of them and this has to be frankly recognized before blindly indulging in it.